daniyalmaster693/SuperCorners/README.md

 SuperCorners is a macOS app that takes your screen corners to the next level.

 I've always loved the Hot Corners feature on macOS, but it's always felt very limited.
-So I built SuperCorner, which aims to provide a more polished and powerful experience.
+So I built SuperCorners, which aims to provide a more polished and powerful experience.
 It builds on Apple's built in Hot Corners with extra trigger zones while providing more control and smarter automation, transforming each corner and zone into a powerful part of your productivity system.

 ## Features